-Total FY 2014 ECCR Cases 2 Decision making forum that was addressing the issues when ECCR was initiated: ECCR Cases or ECCR Cases or Interagency ECCR Cases and Projects Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify) projects completed 3 Projects sponsored 4 Federal only Including non federal participants Context for ECCR Applications: WINE 11 201 2 201 Policy development Planning 26 22 - - Constitution of the Cons 4 3 state-led 1 interagency 17 22 24 Siting and construction 30 1 29 4 30 Rulemaking License and permit issuance 3 1 2 2 1 3 Compliance and enforcement action 5 5 5 Implementation/monitoring agreements 45 45 45 · Other (specify): 5 CERCLA, 1 Water Rights 6 Mary law and the same and the s 3 3 1 1 6 TOTAL 115 29 2.
-32 52 ret de la 24 69 3 65 4-4-1 (the sum of the I should equal Tota Decision Making al FY 2014 ECCF #- # -
+Total FY 2015 the issues when ECCP was initiated.
+ECCR Cases or ECCR Cases or Interagency ECCR Cases and Projects

+ECCR Cases 2 Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify) projects completed 3 Projects sponsored 4 Federal only Including non federal participants

+Context for ECCR Applications:

+Policy development

+Planning

+Siting and construction

+Rulemaking

+License and permit issuance

+Compliance and enforcement action

+Implementation/monitoring agreements

+Other (specify):

+TOTAL (the sum of the I should equal Tot a

-2 An "ECCR case" is a case in which a third-party neutral was active in a particular matter during FY 2014.
+2 An "ECCR case" is a case in which a third-party neutral was active in a particular matter during FY 2015.